when do you need a cosigner for a car

 When Do You Need a Cosigner for a Car Loan?

-Most car purchases today are paid for through auto loans.
+Most car purchases today are paid with auto loans.
 But securing a loan as a sole applicant is not always a sure thing, especially for young borrowers who may be buying a car for the first time.
 If you find yourself struggling to get approved for an auto loan, adding a cosigner to your application could solve your problem.

 Let’s look at what exactly a cosigner is and when you may need one for your car loan.